saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.4.
 Scope and Limitation
+#v(15pt, weak: true)

 *1.4.1.
 Scope* \
 The scope of my internship included the following key areas:

-+ *CI/CD Pipeline Implementation*: Setting up automated pipelines for continuous integration and deployment on bare-metal servers.
++ *CI/CD Pipeline Implementation*: \ Setting up automated pipelines for continuous integration and deployment on bare-metal servers.

-+ *Bare-Metal Infrastructure Management*: Designing and deploying scalable solutions using physical servers.
++ *Bare-Metal Infrastructure Management*: \ Designing and deploying scalable solutions using physical servers.

-+ *Monitoring and Alerting*: Implementing tools like Prometheus and Grafana for monitoring and setting up alerting mechanisms.
++ *Monitoring and Alerting*: \ Implementing tools like Prometheus and Grafana for monitoring and setting up alerting mechanisms.

-+ *Security Enhancements*: Adding security checks within the CI/CD pipeline and ensuring infrastructure compliance with security standards.
++ *Security Enhancements*: \ Adding security checks within the CI/CD pipeline and ensuring infrastructure compliance with security standards.